 Assembling the White Walker Dragon Cake

 - Once the cakes are cooled, pipe the white buttercream between each of the layers and smooth over the top and sides.
 It's ok if some crumbs stick to the cake.
 Transfer the crumb coated cake to the refrigerator until frosting is stiff and set.

 - While crumb coating is setting, prepare the dyed frostings.
-In each bowl with the 1/2 cups of reserved frosting, add a little gel food color at a time and mix until desired hue it achieved.
+In each bowl with the ½ cups of reserved frosting, add a little gel food color at a time and mix until desired hue is achieved.